palewire/django-calaccess-raw-data/example/toolbox/templates/toolbox/models.rst

 Database tables
 ===============

-The tab-delimited database exports published by California's Secretary of State and loaded by this Django application.
+The {{ model_count }} tab-delimited database exports published by California's Secretary of State and loaded by this Django application.

 {% for group, model_list in group_list %}
 {{ group|capfirst }}
 -------